 As part of retailer consolidation, retailers are centralizing most administrative functions, including operations, procurement and category management.
 In response to this centralization and the growing importance of large retailers, many manufacturers have reorganized their selling organizations around a retailer team concept that focuses on a particular retailer.
 PIA has also responded to this emerging trend by establishing client service offices that are fully staffed to provide the PIA client and the retailer with access to all of PIA's services.
-PIA currently has retailer teams in place at WalMart (Rogers, Arkansas), Kmart (Detroit, Michigan) and Eckerd Drug (Tampa, Florida).
+PIA currently has retailer teams in place at three discount and drug stores.